Kris Faafoi

-Kristopher John Faafoi (born 23 June 1976) is a former New Zealand Labour Party politician.
-He became the Member of Parliament for the Mana electorate in 2010.
-He did not contest the seat as an electorate MP in 2020 but continued as a list MP.
-He held a number of ministerial portfolios in the Sixth Labour Government from 2017, until he announced his retirement from politics in June 2022.
+Kristopher John Faafoi (born 23 June 1976) is a former New Zealand television journalist and Labour Party politician.
+He was the Member of Parliament for the Mana electorate from 2010 until 2020, when he became a list MP.
+Faafoi held a number of ministerial portfolios in the Sixth Labour Government from 2017, including Minister of Justice, Minister of Broadcasting and Media, and Minister of Immigration.
+He retired from politics in June 2022.

 Early life

 Faafoi's parents originate from the Tokelau atoll of Fakaofo.
 He grew up in Christchurch.
 His father was sent to New Zealand to study at secondary school, and later became a primary-school teacher.
 His mother came to New Zealand as part of a repatriation scheme, and later worked in a factory.
 Faafoi has stated that he did not have a typical Tokelau upbringing and does not speak fluent Tokelauan.
 In 1994 he was a member of the New Zealand Youth Parliament, selected to represent Sydenham MP Jim Anderton.